Java Tutorial: Basic Operators Examples

 Java Less Than Operator "<"

-Java less than operator used to compare that left operand is less than the right operand.
+Java's less than operator is used to compare the left operand is less than the right operand.
 It uses a character or symbol "<".

 int e = 10;